mobilabsolutions/stash-sdk-android/README.md

 ### Initializing the SDK

-To use the SDK, you need to initialize it with some configuration data.
+To use the SDK, you need to initialize with the following configuration data:

-Among the data that needs to be provided are the publishable key as well as the backend endpoint that should be used by the SDK.
+* Public key - This is a publishable key provided for your merchant account through the Payment Dashboard
+* Endpoint - The URL of your backend services
+* Integration - If you are using only one integration you can supply it as a single paramter
+* Integration List - If you are using multiple integrations you should supply them as pairs of Integration -> Payment Method Type
+* UI Configuration - Optional parameter to style the payment method data entry UI components
+* testMode - If your app is running in test mode or production, defaults to `false`
+* sslFactory - Optional parameter used to supply custom implementation of `SslFactory` for older Android versions
+* x509TrustManager - Optional parameter used to supply custom implementation of `X509TrustManager`
+for older Android versions

 To connect the SDK to a given payment service provider (PSP), you need to pass the IntegrationCompanion object to the SDK.
 If you want to use several PSP integrations you need to provide information which integration will use which payment method.

+Public key and endpoint depend on your backend services deployment, you can learn more about backend services [here](https://github.com/mobilabsolutions/payment-sdk-backend-open)

 ###### Kotlin - Single Integration